Adcombrink/NRP-GenericConstraints/README.md

 This is the official repository for the article **A Comparative Study of SMT and MILP for the Nurse Rostering Problem** accepted to [CoDIT25](https://www.codit2025.org/).
 This repository contains
 - the Python source code for generating instances and comparing the respective SMT and MILP solvers Z3 and Gurobi,
-- additional descriptions, use-examples, and the full formulations of the generic constraints (GC1-GC9) using SMT and MILP,
+- additional descriptions, use-examples, and the full formulations of the generic constraints (GC1-GC9) for SMT and MILP,
 - and additional details regarding the experimental evaluation together with supplementary results.

 <br>